Building a Resilient Farmer Network

 Edgewater Farm Climate Adaptation Tour

 Edgewater Farm has been growing produce for more than 45 years on the alluvial plains of the Connecticut River in Plainfield, NH and has been implementing climate adaptive field techniques for several years.
-Join Edgewater’s Pooh Sprague and Chris Skoglund, from NH Department of Environmental Science as we tour the farm to see what adaptative practices Edgewater has been implementing.
-This workshop is in partnership with Land for Good and will focus on land use adapations in a warming climate.
+Pooh Sprague shared how his family’s farm has been effect by and adapted to the changing climate.
+Chris Skoglund, from NH Department of Environmental Science, presented on the science of our changing climate and models for how our region and the world will continue to be impacted by global warming.

 Can’t afford to take time away from the farm?